Number 1: Westerlund 2 — Hubble’s 25th Anniversary Image

 The image’s central region, containing the star cluster, blends visible-light data taken by the Advanced Camera for Surveys and near-infrared exposures taken by the Wide Field Camera 3.
 The surrounding region is composed of visible-light observations taken by the Advanced Camera for Surveys.
 Credit: NASA, ESA, the Hubble Heritage Team (STScI/AURA), A. Nota (ESA/STScI), and the Westerlund 2 Science Team

 Number 2: New View of the Pillars of Creation — Visible Light

 The NASA/ESA Hubble Space Telescope has revisited one of its most iconic and popular images: the Eagle Nebula’s Pillars of Creation.
 This image shows the pillars as seen in visible light, capturing the multi-colored glow of gas clouds, wispy tendrils of dark cosmic dust, and the rust-colored elephants’ trunks of the nebula’s famous pillars.

-The dust and gas in the pillars is seared by the intense radiation from young stars and eroded by strong winds from massive nearby stars.
+The dust and gas in the pillars are seared by the intense radiation from young stars and eroded by strong winds from massive nearby stars.
 With these new images comes better contrast and a clearer view for astronomers to study how the structure of the pillars is changing over time.
 Credit: NASA, ESA/Hubble and the Hubble Heritage Team

 Number 3: A Rose Made of Galaxies

 This image of a pair of interacting galaxies called Arp 273 was released to celebrate the 21st anniversary of the launch of the NASA/ESA Hubble Space Telescope.

 The distorted shape of the larger of the two galaxies shows signs of tidal interactions with the smaller of the two.
 It is thought that the smaller galaxy has actually passed through the larger one.
 Credit: NASA, ESA and the Hubble Heritage Team (STScI/AURA)